-- The proposed application is for the construction of a new single residential unit. - No increase to impermeable area is proposed as part of this development. - Post development, the site will be classified as "more vulnerable" (residential). - Flood proofing will be incorporated within the design, were feasible and appropriate. - The applicant has agreed to raise the finished floor level (FFL) of the residential unit by 220mm above ground level.
-Additionally, the FFL of the bedroom will be raised by a further 220mm, resulting in a total elevation of 440mm above ground level for the bedroom. - There will be no loss of fluvial floodplain storage. - Post development, a formal flood warning and evacuation plan will be implemented. - The applicant will register with the National Severe Weather Warning Service.
+- The proposed application is for the construction of a new single residential unit. - No increase to impermeable area is proposed as part of this development. - Post development, the site will be classified as "more vulnerable" (residential). - Flood proofing will be incorporated within the design, where feasible and appropriate. - The applicant has agreed to raise the finished floor level (FFL) of the residential unit by 425mm above ground level.
+Additionally, the FFL of the bedroom will be raised by a further 15mm, resulting in a total elevation of 440mm above ground level for the bedroom. - The development will utilise floodable voids as part of the proposal. - There will be no unacceptable loss of fluvial or pluvial floodplain storage. - Safe escape will be provided by a formal flood warning and evacuation plan which will be prepared in liaison with the Council's Emergency Planners and tied in with the existing emergency plans for the area. - Post development, a formal flood warning and evacuation plan will be implemented. - The applicant will register with the National Severe Weather Warning Service.